-Under the ADA, "service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Under the ADA, service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
-The work or tasks performed by a service animal must be directly related to the individual's disability."
+The work or tasks performed by a service animal must be directly related to the individual's disability.
+AAN, p.
+6.

 The AAN instructs that the first inquiry in assessing a request for accommodation is determining whether the animal is a service animal.
+See the flow of questions on pp. 6-7.
 Note that "work or tasks" the dog is trained to do does not include emotional support.
-If the animal is determined to be a service animal, no documentation is required, and the request should be granted.
+If the animal is determined to be a service animal, no documentation is required from the animal owner.

 If the animal is not a service animal, then the inquiry proceeds to determine if it is a "support animal," defined as "other trained or untrained animals that do work, perform tasks, provide assistance, and/or provide therapeutic emotional support for individuals with disabilities."
-The analysis for support animals includes analysis on whether a disability is obvious, or observable.
+AAN, p.
+3. The analysis for support animals is set forth in pages 7-15, and includes analysis on whether a disability is obvious, or observable.
 "Observable impairments generally tend to be obvious and would not be reasonably attributable to non-medical causes by a lay person."